 Work Regular Hours

 It can be easy to slip into a routine of getting up late and working on and off until the wee hours of the night.
-Even though working from home gives you the luxury of creating your own schedule, it’s important to keep your hours as normal as possible.
+Even though working from home gives you the luxury of creating your schedule, it's important to keep your hours as normal as possible.

 Make Plans and Lists

-You are your own motivator when it comes to working remotely, which can cause a dip in work productivity if you aren’t careful.
-To ensure you stay on track and keep your work performance solid, get into the habit of making plans and lists.
-Every day, make a list of what projects or tasks you’ll be working on.
-If you don’t finish something, leave a note for yourself to finish that task up the next day or whenever you have time.
+You are your own motivator when it comes to working remotely, which can cause a dip in work productivity if you aren't careful.
+To ensure you stay on track and keep your work performance reliable, get into the habit of making plans and lists.
+Every day, make a list of what projects or tasks you'll be working on.
+If you don't finish something, leave a note for yourself to finish that task up the next day or whenever you have time.
 This will help keep you organized and increase your work productivity.

 Have a Plan for Your Kids

 - Create clear boundaries.
-Explain to your kids that you need to be left alone during a certain period of time.
-Hanging a sign on your door is a good idea because it will remind them that you’re busy and at work.
+Explain to your kids that you need to be left alone during a certain time.
+Hanging a sign on your door is a good idea because it will remind them that you're busy and at work.

 - When you take breaks, spend time with them.
-Even if it’s only for 30 minutes every couple hours, setting aside pockets of time to play with your kids is important.
-This bonding time is good for both you and the kids, and will also make them feel less inclined to cause a distraction when you need to get back to work.
+Even if it's only for 30 minutes every couple of hours, setting aside pockets of time to play with your kids is important.
+This bonding time is good for both you and the kids and will also make them feel less inclined to cause a distraction when you need to get back to work.

 Put Away Distractions

-TVs, cellphones, tablets, and the like are all super distracting when you’re trying to work.
-As painful as it is to put them away or turn them off, it has to be done or else you’re just asking for your work productivity to drop significantly.
-Do whatever you think will work for you (hide your phone from sight, turn the volume on the TV down, turn off notifications) and you’re one step closer to being a successful remote worker.
+TVs, cellphones, tablets, and the like are all super distracting when you're trying to work.
+As painful as it is to put them away or turn them off, it has to be done, or else you're just asking for your work productivity to drop significantly.
+Do whatever you think will work for you (hide your phone from sight, turn the volume on the TV down, turn off notifications), and you're one step closer to being a successful remote worker.